 HELP US BRING

-THE JOY OF THEATER TO THE
+THE JOY OF AWARD-WINNING THEATRE TO OUR

-Your tax deductible donation helps your community theatre pay royalties and expenses associated with our productions, provide services to people of all ages in our community and allow for scholarships to deserving children for our school productions and camps.
+Your tax-deductible donation helps your community theatre pay royalties and expenses associated with our productions, provide services to people of all ages in our community and allow for scholarships to deserving children for our school productions and camps.
 Your support is appreciated more than you know!
 THANK YOU!!!!!